FaharasNET

 Supply chains gain real time traceability

-Blockchain changes how we track products from start to finish.
+Blockchain revolutionizes end-to-end product tracking.
 It makes a digital trail that can’t be changed.
 With so many shipping companies in the U.S., old ways of tracking are broken.

 Old methods lead to big losses.
 I saw a company lose $2.3 million because they couldn’t track their stock.